6 Dependent Random Choice

 Remark.
 There exists H such that R(H)>2cdk, for c>0.

 This is also “almost” the best bound known on these Ramsey numbers.
-The best bound is
+The best known bound is

 R(H)2Cd(logd)k,